cinquo/CloudVMManager/README.md

 Steps to configure and run
 ==========================
-1)set the environment variables in envvar.sh according to your environment 2)Change any configuration details if required in the configuration files 3)Run by typing     bash vmcloud-mgr-start.sh <configuration file name>
+1)set the environment variables in envvar.sh according to your environment and source the file 2)Change any configuration details if required in the configuration files 3)Run by typing  bash test.sh <configuration file name with relative path>
 4)The process will start running in the background 5)Check the log files to see the required information